ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 6. In the Connect to Target window, select the **Enable multi-path** check box.
 Click **Advanced**.
 7. In the Advanced Settings window,
     - On the Local adapter list, select Microsoft iSCSI Initiator.
     - On the Initiator IP list, select the IP address that corresponds to the host.
-In this case, you are connecting two network interfaces on the storage device to a single network interface on the host.
+In this case, you are connecting two network interfaces on the storage array to a single network interface on the host.
 Therefore, this interface is the same as the one that was provided for the first session.
-    - On the Target Portal IP list, select the IP address for the second interface that is enabled on the storage device.
+    - On the Target Portal IP list, select the IP address for the second interface that is enabled on the storage array.

       You can find the second IP address in the **{{site.data.keyword.blockstorageshort}} Detail** screen in the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/classic/storage/block){: external}.
        {: tip}